mbagherian/CTTC/README.md

 - MATLAB (version R2019b or later)
 - Required MATLAB toolboxes (if any) for optimization and matrix operations

+## Data Subset
+A small subset of the data used in this project is provided in the data folder for ease of access and testing purposes.
+This subset contains representative samples of the full dataset and can be used to quickly test the code without the need to download the entire dataset.

+To access this subset, navigate to the data folder in the repository, where you'll find the following files:
+- cell_sim.mat
+- drug_sim_mat_dense_subset
+- filtered_target_tensor_1_subset
+- gene_sim_mat_normalized_subset

+Please note that these files represent a small portion of the full dataset and may not reflect all the variations present in the complete dataset.
+For access to the full dataset, please refer to the instructions provided in the manuscript [1].

 ## For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.deu].